 (i) IFRS 9 Financial Instruments, was issued in November 2009 and addresses classification and measurement of financial assets.
 It replaces the multiple category and measurement models in IAS 39 for debt instruments with a new mixed measurement model having only two categories: amortized cost and fair value through profit or loss.
 IFRS 9 also replaces the models for measuring equity instruments.
-Such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent that they do not clearly represent a return of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income indefinitely.
+Such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income.
+Where equity instruments are measured at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent that they do not clearly represent a return of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income indefinitely.

 Requirements for financial liabilities were added to IFRS 9 in October 2010 and they largely carried forward existing requirements in IAS 39, Financial Instruments - Recognition and Measurement, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss are generally recorded in other comprehensive income.
-The effective date of IFRS 9 is January 1, 2015.
+In February 2014, the IASB tentatively determined that the revised effective date for IFRS 9 would be January 1, 2018.
+The Company has not yet completed an assessment of the impact of adopting IFRS 9.